Media info & Press pack

 The AES is a registered charity and run on a voluntary basis.
 We're happy to help the media in any way we can but it is very important for us to maximise our efforts on achieving the main aim of the society:

-...to be a gateway to entomology (the study of insects), especially for amateurs and the younger generation.
+...to be a gateway to entomology (the study of insects), especially for amateurs and young people.

 As a result, for any help we give the media, we expect the media to assist the society in its goals in return.